hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Feeling tension in my right hamstring still.

+10:22 Ready to get back into studying.

+10:38 Ready to finish Iterating section now.